StacD/Cleaning-Campus/README.md

 Users can find the contact information for Cleaning campus ad the links to their social madia pages.
 By having this information and links in one place it makes it easier for the user to contact or say in touch with Cleaning Campus.

+## Testing

+I have used devtools device bar and Am I responsive to see the responsiveness of my page.
+[Link to Am I responsive](https://ui.dev/amiresponsive?url=https://stacd.github.io/Cleaning-Campus/)

+I tested the page by sending the link to family members to use on their own devices and opened it up on my own device on both chrome and Microsoft Edge.

+I have tested the form which does submit successfully and will only work with all fields completed and an email in the email field.

+My external links to social media pages and the planner link on amazon also work.